-Getting Married In Your 40s Is A Totally Unique (And Amazing) Experience — Here's Why
+Why Getting Married In Your 40s Is A Pretty Unique (And Amazing) Experience

 Tying the knot is a truly extraordinary experience at any age.
 Finding a person you want to spend your life with and potentially start a family with is not something you come by every day.
 However, for Rachel Matos, getting married in your 40s is extra special in that her partner of choice is a result of years of experience and lessons learned.